All Episodes

 Absolutely.

-Which is why Alex hates military guys, because the real ones actually do that.
+Which is why Alex hates military guys because the real ones actually do that.

-He likes non-military guys who claim they're in the military, because when you say they're in Special Forces, they're like, fuck yeah, I was.
+He likes non-military guys who claim they're in the military because when you say they're in special forces, they're like, fuck yeah, I was.

 dan friesen

-See Steve Pechenek.
+See Steve Pacheco.

 jordan holmes